tedmoore/schelp2/docs/Classes/Object.md

 **Returns:** A [Float](../Classes/Float.md) in the range `0.0` to `1.0`.
 ### `compareObject`
 Tests if two Objects (of the same class) are the same in a certain respect: It returns true if instVarNames are equal in both.
-If none are given, all instance variables are tested (see also: [#-instVarHash](#-instvarhash))
+If none are given, all instance variables are tested (see also: [instVarHash](#instvarhash))
 ```supercollider
 a = Pseq([1, 2, 3], inf); b = Pseq([100, 200, 300], inf);
 a.compareObject(b, [\repeats]); // true